People v. Murray: October 3, 2011: Day 5

 Dr. Thao Nguyen, a cardiologist from UCLA Medical Center, testified that she was paged on that day to help with the care of "a V.I.P. patient, named Michael Jackson."
 She was under the impression the patient was "coding," meaning resuscitation was partially successful.
 She further testified that when Murray arrived at the hospital, he was "desperate and devastated," and he told the staff: "Do not give up easily, try to save his life."

 Nguyen's testimony then turned to the effects of Ativan (brand name of lorazepam), the drug that Murray claimed started Jackson's cardiac arrest.
 According to Nguyen, Ativan acts on the brain to "make you sleep" and can cause respiratory apnea ("not breathing").
 She testified that "you do not typically use narcotics (such as Ativan) to treat insomnia, they are used for sedation," but, when cross-examined, she admitted that it is one of its uses.

 Testimony then turned to the use of flumazenil (a benzodiazepine antagonist) as an antidote to Ativan.
-Ativan would cause the patient to have slurred speech but propofol would not, it is "quick onset, quick offset."
+Ativan would cause the patient to have slurred speech but propofol would not; it is "quick onset [and] quick offset."
 Propofol is only to be used in a hospital, "not just any hospital room, but only in an intensive care unit or procedure room, by specialist personnel" (an anesthesiologist present throughout its use).
 Constant monitoring is required because [we] "wouldn't be sure of the patient's tolerance threshold" to the drug and there should be a crash cart at hand.
 Nguyen also testified that Murray never mentioned propofol.